nus-cs2103-AY2122S1/ip/docs/README.md

 * **Doafter** is a task to be done after a certain time.

 To use Duke, you simply need to type commands in the following command list.
+If you want to exit duke, you may click on the cross button on the right corner.

 ## Commad List
 You may tell duke what to do for you using the following commands: